abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/Apache_Arrow_Arrow_Flight/high-speed-analytics-with-arrow-flight.md

 In this section, you deploy Apache Arrow Flight, a high-performance RPC framework designed for analytics workloads.
 Arrow Flight enables zero-copy, memory-to-memory data transfer over gRPC, making it ideal for distributed analytics engines.

+Arrow Flight enables **zero-copy, memory-to-memory data transfer over gRPC**, allowing analytical data to be shared between processes and systems without serialization overhead.
+This makes it ideal for distributed analytics engines, interactive query systems, and real-time data pipelines.

+This section demonstrates how Arrow Flight works on Arm64 (Axion) using a simple **server–client setup on the same VM.**

 ## Architecture Overview

 ```text